aristanetworks/openmgmt/docs/configuration/mtls.md

 This will need to be imported into the network elements where you're using mTLS for authentication.

-## generate a local client certificate
+## Generate a Local Client Certificate

 This will be used by local clients (gnmi, gnoi, gribi, etc.) connecting to the switches in order to authenticate.